fred1878/Descent/readme.md

 -add to procgen ability to make rooms in room_factories\
 -add static rooms by floor\
 -separate root, map, message, stats console\
--move MainMenu to input_handlers --done\
 -monsters sometimes have gear\
 -when monsters die they drop inventory\
 -status bar has more info?\
 -sort inventory\
 -move main.py functionality to engine\
--difficulty settings that can set params for items monsters etc --menu implemented\
 -talk to the dead\
 -track kills\
 -potion hotkey\
--pack monster spawning/better spans in general --monsters can spawn minions\
 -have monsters with different FOV/multi layer FOV\
 -random item descriptions?\
 -colours change as you DescentTM\